|Multivitamins Slash Death Risk|

 - International Journal of Cancer 2008: Here, 300 IUs of vitamin E per day reduced lung cancer risk by 61 percent.

-- Scientists from the National Institute for Environmental Health Sciences at the National Institutes of Health, have reported that multivitamin use strengthens telomeres.
+- Scientists from the National Institute for Environmental Health Sciences at the National Institutes of Health, have that multivitamin use strengthens telomeres.
 Telomeres are active in keeping chromosomes healthy.

 - vitamin/mineral supplementation was associated with better survival and quality of life in that cohort.